-This medication helps reduce the risk of bleeding.
+This medication helps reduce the risk of bleeding for facial & eye surgeries.
 It is a patch and should be placed on the skin outside the surgical area.
 It helps reduce blood pressure fluctuations.
 If you are light headed after surgery, especially while standing up, remove this medication.
 If the feeling persists, please contact our office.